-Task To create a new vulnerability for a component version, do the following:
+Task To add a new vulnerability to a component version, do the following:

 - 1. Click Research on the Main menu bar.
 The Research page appears. - 2.
 In the Search field, enter the name of the component for which you wish to add a new vulnerability. - 3.
-Click the magnifying glass. - 4.
-In the search results, click the left-side Plus icons to expand the information about the desired component. - 5.
-Click Manage Versions and Vulnerabilities to open the Version Details dialog. - 6.
-Click the shield icon in the Vulnerabilities column. - 7.
-Click Add New Vulnerability.
-The New Vulnerability dialog appears:
+Click the magnifying glass icon. - 4.
+Locate the desired component, and click the associated shield icon in the Vulnerabilities column. - The Version Details dialog for the component opens. - Locate the component version to which you want to add a vulnerability, and click the shield icon in the Vulnerabilities column to open the Security Vulnerabilities dialog. - 6.
+Click Add New Vulnerability to open the New Vulnerability dialog.

-- 8. Enter the required vulnerability name and description, and select a severity from the Severity pull-down menu.
-The URL field is optional and may be left blank. - 9.
+- 7. Enter the required vulnerability name and description, and select a severity from the Severity pull-down menu.
+The URL field is optional and can be left blank. - 8.
 Click Save to save the new vulnerability and associate it with the selected component version.

-Deleting a Custom Vulnerability
+Disassociating a Custom Vulnerability from a Component Version